Teggo19/HPC_porepy_project/README.md

 ### 4) Outputs

-- Coupling data and exports are written to the existing `output/` and participant-specific preCICE export directories.
+- Coupling data and exports are written to the `output/` folder and participant-specific.
 - The scripts still use the same adapter JSON files and `precice-config.xml` inside the container.